 There are plenty of situations where you will need to use this tense.
 The purpose of the above examples was only to illustrate the effect of adding “ever” to the equation.

 In the example we just looked at, “ever since” acts as a preposition.

 It can also function as a conjunction or an adverb.

 Yet, when acting as a conjunction, “ever since” is always used for a temporal effect, never a causal one.
 Let’s look at a few examples to clear things up.

-Here, “ever since” is a subordinating conjunction, one that ties two clauses together.
+Here, “ever since” is a subordinating conjunction that ties two clauses together.
 It also plays a temporal function in the sentence.

 I almost had an accident when speeding with the car, so I stopped speeding ever since.

-In this last example, “ever since” is an adverb that lets us know when I stopped speeding.
+In this last example, “ever since” is an adverb that tells us when I stopped speeding.